tobice/flux-lumines/doc/making-of-lumines.md

 ### Circular dependencies

-Flux is an easy to understand concept but once you try to actually use it, you might soon get into troubles.
+Flux is an easy to understand concept but once you try to actually use it, you might soon get into trouble.
 One of the complications that might arise are circular dependencies between stores.
 Consider following example:

 * The `GameStateStore` is holding the information about the current state of the game (like